 Alternatives to the Audi A5 Sportback include traditional saloons such as the BMW 3 Series, Jaguar XE, Mercedes C-Class and even the electric Tesla Model S. There's also the Audi A4 saloon it’s based on, or the good-value Kia Stinger.

 The engine range looks confusing at first, but it's easy to understand once you break it down.
 There are two basic choices: petrol or diesel.
 Both use a 2.0-litre four-cylinder, which has different power outputs.
 There's the 35 and 40 TDI on the diesel side, then the 35, 40 and 45 TFSI on the petrol side.
 As the numbers go up, so does the car's horsepower figure.
-It may also be worth considering the diesel Audi S5 Sportback, which has a V6 engine and is very powerful.
+The diesel Audi S5 Sportback with a powerful V6 engine was discontinued in 2023.

 All the engines are smooth, quiet and powerful enough to feel luxurious.
 The diesels make a lot of sense in the A5 Sportback as this kind of car is really at home on the motorway, where diesel engines are most efficient.